-This article explains how to set up Osmose within Cubase 12.
+This article explains how to set up Osmose within Steinberg Cubase 14.
 The first chapter deals with using Osmose as an MPE controller, and the second chapter shows how to integrate it as an external instrument, recording performances as MIDI messages and playing them back into Osmose's EaganMatrix.

 Using Osmose as an MPE controller in Cubase

 The required configuration for some Expressive Suite products differs from the default setup described below.
 For using Phase Plant Expressive Suite inside Cubase, please refer to this dedicated article.
-For using The Legend HZ Expressive Suite inside Cubase, read here.
+For using The Legend HZ & Dune 3 Expressive Suite inside Cubase, read here.

 When controlling external instruments inside your DAW, use USB MIDI Port 1 (Play port) of Osmose exclusively, see: Connect Osmose to your computer.
 On your Windows PC, Port 1 will simply be called "Osmose".
 Take this into account for all the following instructions: